-The switch from wood to steel
+The switch from timber to steel

-- Fire resistance is limited
+- Fire resistance is limited.

-Advantages of the steel power pole
+Advantages of a steel power pole

-1. Improved reliability and consistency
+Improved reliability and consistency

-The quality of wood varies from tree to tree, meaning that when it is used in construction, the product will also vary in quality.
+The problem with a timber power pole is that you can never be entirely sure of the material’s consistency and reliability.
+The quality of timber varies from tree to tree, meaning that when it is used in construction, the product will also vary in quality.
 Steel, on the other hand, is a manufactured product which must meet stringent specifications.
 This means a better quality and more trustworthy pole.

 Better for the environment

 Another important consideration is the impact utility poles have on the earth.
-As it turns out, a steel power pole may be better for the environment overall than its wooden counterpart, particularly when it comes to CCA-treated wooden poles.
+As it turns out, a steel power pole may be better for the environment overall than its wooden counterpart, particularly when it comes to CCA-treated timber poles.

-- Less disturbance to our forests’ terrestrial biome
+- Less disturbance to our forests’ terrestrial biome.

-- Less disruption to forest inhabitants
+- Less disruption to forest inhabitants.

-- Reduced levels of greenhouse gas emissions
+- Reduced levels of greenhouse gas emissions.

-- Lower risk of untreated waste
+- Lower risk of untreated waste.

 - When the life of a steel power pole comes to a close, this non-toxic material can be easily recycled into brand new steel products.

-Easier to install and maintain
+Easier to install